aerogear/aerogear.org/docs/guides/GetStartedAeroGearJS.md

 Lets dive in!

-### Pipeline
+### Pipeline & Pipes

-Pipeline is a JavaScript library that provides a persistence API that is protocol agnostic and does not depend on any certain data model.
+A Pipeline is a JavaScript library that provides a persistence API that is protocol agnostic and does not depend on any certain data model.
 Through the use of adapters, both provided and custom, user supplied, this library provides common methods like read, save and delete that will just work.

+A Pipe is one server connection.
+The default adapter is using the REST protocol.

 To expand on this concept, lets look "under the hood" and see how this works.